-Frozen beverage sales amounted to 15% of the Company's revenue in fiscal year 2017, 15% in 2016 and 15% in 2015.
+Frozen beverage sales amounted to 15% of the Company's revenue in fiscal year 2018, 15% in 2017 and 15% in 2016.

 Under the Company's principal marketing program for frozen carbonated beverages, it installs frozen beverage dispensers for its ICEE brand at customer locations and thereafter services the machines, arranges to supply customers with ingredients required for production of the frozen beverages, and supports customer retail sales efforts with in-store promotions and point-of-sale materials.
-In most cases, the Company retains ownership of its dispensers, and as a result, customers are not required to make an investment in equipment or arrange for the ingredients and supplies necessary to produce and market the frozen beverages.
 The Company sells frozen non-carbonated beverages under the SLUSH PUPPIE and PARROT ICE brands through a distributor network and through its own distribution network.
 The Company also provides repair and maintenance service to customers for customers' owned equipment and sells equipment in its Frozen Beverages segment.
-Revenue from equipment sales and repair and maintenance services totaled 9% of the Company's sales in fiscal 2017, 10% in 2016 and 9% in 2015.
+Revenue from equipment sales and repair and maintenance services totaled 9% of the Company's sales in fiscal 2018, 9% in 2017 and 10% in 2016.

 Each new frozen carbonated customer location requires a frozen beverage dispenser supplied by the Company or by the customer.
-Companysupplied frozen carbonated dispensers are purchased from outside vendors or rebuilt by the Company.
+Company-supplied frozen carbonated dispensers are purchased from outside vendors or rebuilt by the Company.

-The Company provides managed service and/or products to approximately 125,000 Company-owned and customer-owned dispensers.
+The Company provides managed service and/or products to approximately 130,000 Company-owned and customer-owned dispensers.